HomeLatest NewsTelecomEricsson, Qualcomm achieve multi-band 5G NR interoperability

 Ericsson informed that over-the-air Interoperability Development Testing (IODT) was conducted for lower layer data connections operating at both 3.5 GHz and 28 GHz bands.
 These just standardized layers are the fundamental building blocks of 5G NR.
 NSA 5G NR will use the existing LTE radio and evolved packet core network as an anchor for mobility management and coverage while adding a new 5G NR radio access carrier to enable certain 5G use cases starting in 2019.

-At 2017, global industry leaders pledged to accelerate 5G NR for large-scale trials and deployments.
+At Mobile World Congress 2017, global industry leaders pledged to accelerate 5G NR for large-scale trials and deployments.
 This was followed by 3GPP approval in March of a work plan to speed up the development of NSA 5G NR specifications by six months and this week approved as a standard at the 3GPP RAN Plenary Meeting in Lisbon, Portugal.
-This will aid meeting the increasing connectivity requirements for enhanced mobile broadband services.
+This will aid meeting the increasing connectivity requirements for enhanced mobile services.

 Get the day's headlines from Tech Observer straight in your inbox